hija/weatherdashboard/README.md

 pip3 install Flask Flask-wtf waitress
 ~~~~

-After you installed Flask, Flask-WTF and Waittress, you should first create the sqlite database by running (assuming you are running on a linux server):
+After you installed Flask, Flask-WTF and Waittress, you should first create the sqlite database by running (assuming you are running on a linux server) (inside the project folder!) :

 ~~~
 export FLASK_APP=server
 flask init-db
 ~~~
+(If this does not work try `python -m flask init-db`)

-Now you should be able to run the project with
+Now you should be able to run the project (inside the project folder!) with

 ~~~~
 python3 start.py